Jasminehh/automatic_image_captioning/README.md

 ## How to train Neural Networks more quickly through the use of optimizer?
-Optimization refers to searching the space of possible parameters for parameters that minimize or maximize some function that we care about.
+Optimization refers to searching the space of possible parameters that minimize or maximize some function that we care about.

 Typically training a machine learning model involves "indirect" optimization, wherein we pick a metric such as like recall or accuracy to quantify how well our model solves the problem we're interest in.
-However, we are actually optimizing a cost function which measures the errors in our predictions and hoping that this also moves our chosen metric in the direction we want it to go.
+However, we are actually optimizing a cost function which measures the errors in our predictions and hoping that this also moves our chosen metric in the direction we want it to go [3].

 ![](image/optimizer_comparison.gif)
 <p align="center">